These are some of the mostly commonly asked questions about our practice, the care we provide, and the direct endocrine care model.

 We forgo insurance payments in order to save our patients from the arbitrary, intrusive decisions that come with using insurance.
 Charging a direct monthly fee frees us from the typical contractual agreements that prevent non-direct care physicians from offering their patients discounted wholesale prices on laboratory tests or imaging services.

 Yes, we take care of any patient regardless of your insurance situation.
 Since we work completely outside of the insurance system, none of the billing for physician services here is eligible for insurance reimbursement.
-However, we recommend that everyone have insurance coverage, which is still important in the event of a major health issue.
+However, we recommend everyone have insurance coverage, which is still important in the event of a major health issue.

 Yes.
 You need only sign a one-time waiver declaring that neither you nor your doctor will directly bill Medicare for our services.
 Even though Medicare will not pay us for any services you receive in our practice, your Medicare benefits will otherwise remain unchanged and can continue to be used for all other medical care received outside of our practice.
-Medicare will still cover any laboratory testing, imaging, medications, or hospitalizations prescribed by our offices.
+Medicare will still cover any laboratory testing, imaging, medications, or hospitalizations recommended by our physician.

-It is our position that you should be able to pay for your membership fees through your HSA or FSA because the services we offer are qualified services; however, different plans have different requirements.
+It is our position that you should be able to pay for your membership fees through your HSA or FSA because the services we offer are qualified services.
+However, different plans have different requirements.
 You may want to confirm with your plan administrator to be sure.

 No, you can cancel your relationship with our practice at any time by providing 30 days' written notice to us.
 Patients who leave the practice then subsequently decide to return to this practice will incur the prevailing enrollment fee.